surniaulula/wpsso-ratings-and-reviews/readme.txt

 == Upgrade Notice ==

-= 1.1.1-dev.1 =
+= 1.1.1-dev.2 =

 (TBD) None.

 = 1.1.0 =

 (2017/12/13) Added a "Rating" column for media, posts, pages, and custom post types admin lists.
-Fixed disabling of the "Allow ratings for reviews" option when saving Quick Edit options.
+Fixed disabling of the "Enable ratings and reviews" option when saving Quick Edit options.

 = 1.0.8 =